 The Fraser Taylor Prize

-Graduate students presenting papers at the annual CAAS Conference are eligible for the Fraser Taylor Prize, awarded annually to the best graduate paper presented at the previous CAAS Conference.
+Graduate students presenting papers at the annual CAAS Conference are eligible for the Fraser Taylor Prize.
+The Prize, named after a long-time Carleton geographer and valued at $500, is awarded annually to the best graduate student paper presented at the previous CAAS Conference.

 Essays must follow consistent CJAS style guidelines, including a title page, a bibliography, and parenthetical references within the text.
-Essays may be revised before submission.
+Essays may be revised before submission: the essay must be a final draft as if submitted for publication.
 Please send your essay as an attachment to email@example.com by June 30 after the end of the current CAAS conference.
-Winners are invited to submit their manuscripts to the Canadian Journal of African Studies.
+If the selection committee feels that a paper is publishable or near-publishable, it will be eligible for the prize.
+Should it win the prize, winners are invited to submit their manuscripts to the Canadian Journal of African Studies.
+CJAS editors will work with the student to facilitate its publication in the Journal.
+The previous year’s prize will be announced at the annual conference.
+Papers must be unpublished and must have been presented at the annual CAAS conference.
+Co-authored papers are accepted, but all co-authors must be graduate students.